WanChiChen/Stock-Skylines/README.md

 # Stock Skylines
- An attempt to find city skylines that fit a stock's graph
+ An attempt to predict stock performance by matching it to a city's skyline
  - [Command line version](https://github.com/WanChiChen/stock-skylines-desktop)

 ## Live App